 Children love to express and explore and we offer this opportunity through theatre and the arts.
 The confidence they gain and the friends they make never leave them, we’re not about creating actors but about building self esteem, being a safe place for them to ‘be themselves’, discover new opportunities and ideas and make friends.

 The kids are often asking how they can fundraise for us, as are some adults.

 Well now we are working with our friends at ‘We can fundraising ltd’ and now you can!
-It’s easy and you can raise anything you like by doing whatever you like, from walking 1000 steps to running a marathon, it’s up to you.
+Instead of any gifts or Christmas cards, donate to our Youth Theatre.
 All goes through our JustGiving Page.

 Thanks in advance.
 Love Team Beggars xx

 Charlie has been coming to the theatre groups from the age of 3 and a half, I believe the confident, independent, kind, and supportive ten-year-old he has grown into has a lot to do with him being able to freely express his feelings and emotions in the form of roll play and performing.
 Beggars allows our children to be involved in every aspect of theatre life.

 So, I asked Charlie what he gets from going to beggars and he said “it is fun, it’s entertaining, it helps with his acting skill, and you get to meet your friends.
 He also really likes doing improvisation and when they did proper filming with cameras.